normanjaeckel/WLANSimulationGame/README.rst

 The user name of the game master is `admin`.
 The password for of all users is `default`.
 All passwords have to be changed before starting the game.
+You might also want to change the header image by replacing the respective file in `wlan_simulation_game/static/images`.

 Questions